 We loved chasing all the different types of Vietnamese Coffee in Vietnam!
 I know we missed a few, but the ones we did try was all so unique and special!
 Give them a go!
 Tell us what you think when you do 🙂

-It can be a bit hard to find coffee from Vietnam here in Australia, so we can’t wait to return again, to enjoy the delicious range of Vietnam Coffee!
+It can be a bit hard to find coffee from Vietnam here in Australia (and espresso at home is a poor substitute!), so we can’t wait to return again, to enjoy the delicious range of Vietnam Coffee!

 For more information on what to do and see whilst visiting Vietnam, click here.